ARMargolis/priv_violence_detector/README.md

 continuously captures approximately 500,000 minutes every year, so if 1 minute shows violent imagery, a 99% accurate AI would report 5,000 false positives and one true positive.
 Thus, an AI would need to use these networks to further train until achieving at least 99.999% accuracy in order to be useful.

+One technique would be to send all video feeds to a central server for training.
+But this technique would be neither feasible nor ethical (and possibly not even legal).
+It would require immense computing resources to train on so much data, likely overwhelming the central system.
+The bandwidth of the network would also be a very significant bottleneck.
+In theory, one could overcome these problems through parallel training.
+But providing so much video feed to a central server either owned by or working with police departments would present serious ethical and legal concerns.
+In order for a police officer to investigate, they require "Reasonable Suspicion," as defined by the US Supreme Court in *Terry v.
+Ohio* to be be based on "specific and articulable facts" and "taken together with rational inferences from those facts."

+Split learning may be a solution to both problems.